Self-paced

 When analyzing a time series, it is important to keep in mind that the data are correlated over time.
 This means that observations at one point in time may depend on past observations and, in some cases, may also be affected by future observations.
 This pattern of correlation over time is what makes time series analysis unique and requires specific techniques for modeling and prediction.

-Time series analysis can involve various techniques, such as smoothing methods, decomposition, autoregressive models, moving average models, among others.
+Time series analysis can involve various techniques, such as smoothing methods, decomposition, autoregressive models, and moving average models, among others.
 In addition, the use of visualization tools, such as line graphs or autocorrelation plots, is common to better understand patterns and trends in the data over time.

 Analyzing a time series